-Founded in 1983 and franchising since 1985, the number of locations has expanded in recent years to the current total of 761, none of which are company-owned and 49 of which are located outside the U.S.
+Founded by Robert Funk and William Stoller in 1983 and franchising since 1985, the number of locations has steadily climbed in recent years to the current total of 822 (up from the previously reported total of 800), of which none are company-owned and 58 are located outside the US.

-2. Labor Finders
+3. Labor Finders

 4. Patrice & Associates